Occupational Health and Safety for Individuals with Animal Contact

 This is a 1997 document published by the National Research Council.
 This book details the requirements of a comprehensive OHS program for institutions who use animals in research, testing and teaching.
 This is also the guide that AAALAC-International uses when evaluating an OHS program.

 Compassion fatigue training for caregivers

 Animal Caregiver Training (ACT) is available for all animal caregivers.
 This training is essential to understand the cumulative toll that this role takes on individuals who care for animals.
-This information sheet (pdf) provides the overview.
-You are strongly encouraged to read the training presentation, which addresses issues surrounding caregiving for animals in teaching and research settings.
+This information sheet provides the overview.
+You are strongly encouraged to read Dr. Phyllis Erdman’s Compassion Fatigue training presentation, which addresses issues surrounding care-giving for animals in teaching and research settings.
 If you experience any of the feelings described, please feel free to use the resources at the end of the presentation.